 - Janson, Simone (2009): Career Trap Perfection: The Limits of Accuracy, in: managerSeminars, No. 135.
 (Article as Poadcast)

 - Janson, Simone (2008): Unculturality of failure, in: Financial Times Deutschland, 19.
 September (Article online: Unculture of failure)

 - Janson, Simone (2008): Salary: How women can earn more, in: stern.de, June 30th.
 (Blog article)

 - Janson, Simone (2001): In search of equality.
 In the Klartext - Magazine on the Social Market Economy (eds Ludwig Erhard-Foundation), No. 33.
 (Blog article)

 During his studies, Janson worked for various media and wrote, for example, book reviews:

 The text “Unpathetic view of a martyr of the world revolution” appeared in the Kölnische Rundschau.
 Peter Glotz has analyzed the consequences of digital capitalism.
 A text that also appeared in the Kölnische Rundschau.

 Occasionally she also dealt with classical historical topics - after all, that's what she studied.
 This review of what the ancient Greeks thought of the ancient Egyptians appeared in the Rhein-Neckar-Zeitung Heidelberg.

-She also worked in Italy: in Siena, incidentally the birthplace of Gianna Nannini, to attend a reading by the Italian author Susanna Tamaro.
+She was also active in Italy: in Siena, incidentally the birthplace of Gianna Nannini, to attend a reading by the Italian author Susanna Tamaro.
 At that time, Tamaro became famous in Germany with her novel “Go where your heart carries you”.
-My text about Susanna Tamaro appeared in the Italian daily newspaper "Il Cittadino".
+My text about Susanna Tamaro appeared in the Italian daily “Il Cittadino”.